At the age of 34, I applied for my first US Passport.

 I’d like to share with you some of the most exciting places I went.

 The persistent image of the English landscape in my naive mind was that of a cold, sparse, craggy moor sprawling beneath a comatose grey sky.
-What I was met with when we reached the countryside of county Oxfordshire after leaving Heathrow was an ocean of green.
+What I was met with when we reached the countryside of county Oxfordshire after leaving the urban sprawl surrounding Heathrow was an ocean of green.

 The Mad Wizard and his lovely wife live in a Victorian cottage adjacent to a cow pasture and situated within vast farmland.
 Waves of green from horizon to horizon, and large swaths of vivid yellow rape fields in the distance created a bucolic panaroma from any window in their home.